Balancing Interfering Training Adaptations within Hockey Training Periodization

 “I’m not sure exactly what it is you want me to adapt to, so I’m going to find some grey area in between the two”

-After this, this prompted very much research from the physiology community to gain a better understanding of this phenomenon and up to this day we have learned a whole lot about what happens mechanistically within the muscle when athletes try to do everything at once.
+After this, this prompted plenty of research from the physiology community to gain a better understanding of this phenomenon and up to this day we have learned a whole lot about what happens mechanistically within the muscle when athletes try to do everything at once.

 Powerlifters don’t run marathons to get better at powerlifting.
 That would be dumb.